malston/tkgi-pipeline-standards/migration-plans/ns-mgmt/README.md

 # Migration Plan for ns-mgmt Repository

-Based on a thorough analysis of your current pipeline structure, task scripts, and their interactions, this plan provides a detailed approach to standardize the CI folder structure while ensuring minimal disruption to your existing workflows.
+Based on a thorough analysis of the current pipeline structure, task scripts, and the interactions, this plan provides a detailed approach to standardize the CI folder structure while ensuring minimal disruption to existing workflows.

 ## Current Structure